kevinpt/opbasm/_sources/rst/tutorial.txt

 Using a constant for scratchpad variable addresses makes it easy to modify their location in the future.
 You should avoid hardcoding numeric addresses directly into ``fetch`` and ``store`` instructions.

-The ``load`` and ``store`` instructions have an indirect variant where the second operand is a register containing a scratchpad address rather than a fixed literal value.
+The ``fetch`` and ``store`` instructions have an indirect variant where the second operand is a register containing a scratchpad address rather than a fixed literal value.
 This register acts as a pointer variable to a piece of memory.
 Because PicoBlaze doesn't have any relative indexed addressing modes you have to directly modify this register to access different parts of the scratchpad.
 This allows you to store and retrieve arrays of data:

 .. code-block:: picoblaze